obrigg/Vanilla-ISE/README.md

 * Grant and revoke network access "vouchers".
 <img src="img/voucher list.png">
 <img src="img/add voucher.png">
-* Vanilla ISE now requires authentication.
+* **Vanilla ISE now requires authentication**.
 Use the your ISE credentials to authenticate to Vanilla ISE.
+* Auditing: Vanilla ISE will keep track of the users creating and revoking vouchers, as well as send audit messages to a syslog server configured in the environment variables.
 ##### Communication with the devices, and data parsing is powered by <img src="/img/pyats.png">
 More information about pyATS is available at: https://developer.cisco.com/pyats/
 ## Running vanilla ISE: